digama0/mm0/mm0.md

 Axioms and theorems
 ---
 An `axiom` and a `theorem` appear exactly the same in the specification file, although only one will require a proof.
 The syntax is similar to term constructors but now rather than just types, a binder may have a formula as its type.
 A formula is any sequence of tokens other than `$`, fenced by `$`.
-The `$` may be escaped by reduplication `$$`.

     assert-stmt ::= ('axiom' | 'theorem') identifier
        (formula-type-binder)* ':' formula-arrow-type ';'